Watermelon, how to grow it best

 Watermelon is among the largest specimens of this family that brings together gourds and squash.

-It is most often round in shape, but can also be oval and grow to reach a weight of 65 pounds (30 kg)!
+It is most often round, but can also be oval and record weight for a single watermelon is 65 pounds (30 kg)!

 But most watermelons weigh between 2 and 6 pounds (1 to 3 kg).